yogski/yogski/README.md

 ### But First, Why Isn't My Github Commit History Lush Green, Thriving with Commits?
 - This is personal Github account.
 I have other Github accounts for work/project purpose.
-- All repositories in this account are open-source
+- All repositories in this account are open-source.

 ### Current Occupation 👨‍🔧
-- Senior Full Stack Developer at Pinjammodal
+- Senior Software Engineer at [Privy](https://privy.id)
 - Freelance IT consultant

 ### Tech Stack 🚀